The California CORE Project will reopen July 18. Visit the Implementation Manual. Read Now

 2. TRUs (both truck- and trailer-mounted)

-3. Large forklifts and container-handling equipment
+3. Large forklifts and cargo handling equipment

 4. Airport ground-support equipment (airport cargo loaders, wide-body aircraft tugs, and aircraft GPUs)

-5. Railcar movers and switchers
+5. Railcar movers and freight locomotives

-6. MPUs and mobile shore-power cable management systems
+6. MPUs and mobile shore power cable management systems

-7. Agriculture equipment
+7. Agricultural and construction equipment

 What is considered a small business?
 Government Code Section 14837 (d) (1) (A) defines a “small business” as an independently owned and operated business that is not dominant in its field of operation, the principal office of which is located in California, the officers of which are domiciled in California, and which, together with affiliates, has 100 or fewer employees, and an average annual gross receipts threshold of fifteen million dollars ($15,000,000).
 Small businesses are eligible for a 15% voucher incentive enhancement.